 This goal was measurable because there was a start and stop date for school.

-The goals was attainable.
+The goals were attainable.
 By going to class each day, doing the work, and graduating meant that it would be complete.

 The goal was relevant, this is something that I wanted